corpus-core/colibri-stateless/README.md

         EthReceiptProof                # a Proof of a TransactionReceipt, List [EthLogsBlock, 256]       # a Proof for multiple Receipts and txs, EthCallProof,
-        EthSyncProof                   # Proof as input data for the sync committee transition used by zk ]
+        EthSyncProof                   # Proof as input data for the sync committee transition used by zk, EthBlockProof                  # Proof for BlockData
+    ]
     sync_data: Union[                  # the sync data containing proofs for the transition between the two periods None,